Founded in 1994 in Sweden

-- Offices in 14 countries across Europe, Asia and North America
+Offices in 15 countries across Europe, APAC and North America

-- Several investment strategies within Private Capital, Real Assets and Credit
+Three business segments - Private Capital, Real Assets and Credit

-- EUR 19 billion in total sales within EQT portfolio companies
+EUR 21 billion in total sales within EQT portfolio companies with 119,000 employees

 - An average annual earnings growth (EBITDA) by 11%

 - Its number of employees increased by 10%